metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Approve-Execute.md

 ### -YesToAll

-True if user selects YesToAll.
+Will be set to true if user selects YesToAll.
 If this is already true, Approve-Execute will bypass the prompt and return true.

 ```yaml